zenzay/esphome-power-meter/README.md

 #### Disclaimer

 * Because of how ESPHome *does things*, I had to implement several kludges, and should probably convert this whole thing to a custom component.
-* This is still work in progress and made just for fun, to see what you could accomplish in an ESPHome configuration, using Lambda's *all over the place*.
+* This is still work in progress and made just for fun, to see what you could accomplish in an ESPHome configuration, using Globals and Lambda's *all over the place*.
 * This hasn't been tested extensively and I take absolutely no responsibility for any suprisingly large electricity bills.

 Components